Bumble: Feminist label

-In September 2021, Bumble set up a relief fund for those affected by the Texas Heartbeat Act.

-In response to the decision in Dobbs v.
-Jackson Women's Health Organization, which overturned Roe v.
-Wade, Bumble made additional donations to the American Civil Liberties Union of Texas and Planned Parenthood.

 In February 2023, writer Sangeeta Singh-Kurtz wrote that "it often seems like that feminist twist is more marketing fodder than meaningful change to how our apps run our love lives."

-In a 2025 interview with The New York Times, Wolfe Herd stated that she perceived Bumble as a “love company”:

-"I think we’re just back to connection and we’re back to relationships.
-I’m staying out of all the fodder and all the ickiness of the world and I just want to focus on love.
+In a 2025 interview with The New York Times, Wolfe Herd stated that she perceived Bumble as a "love company": "I think we're just back to connection and we're back to relationships.
+I'm staying out of all the fodder and all the ickiness of the world and I just want to focus on love.
 I genuinely just want to drive a love company.
-That might sound cheesy and ridiculous, but that’s where I’m at."
+That might sound cheesy and ridiculous, but that's where I'm at."

 Lawsuits

-In March 2018, Match Group sued Bumble arguing that it was guilty of patent infringement and of stealing trade secrets from Tinder.
-In June 2020, an undisclosed settlement was reached between Match Group and Bumble to settle all litigations.
+In March 2018, Match Group sued Bumble, arguing that it was guilty of patent infringement and of stealing trade secrets from Tinder.
+In June 2020, an undisclosed settlement was reached between Match Group and Bumble to settle all litigation.

+In 2018, a Californian man sued Bumble, alleging that Bumble allowing women to message first amounted to gender discrimination under the Unruh Civil Rights Act.
+Bumble settled the lawsuit in 2021, agreeing to introduce an update allowing men to express interest in other users through emojis.

 In 2020, Bumble agreed to pay $22.5 million in a settlement over plaintiffs' claims that the company's auto-renewal processes were unfair and that it charged consumers without their consent.

+In 2024, men’s rights activist Alfred Rava sued Bumble, alleging discrimination against men and perpetuating sexual stereotypes.
+Bumble has filed a motion to dismiss the lawsuit, as Rava has filed hundreds of frivolous lawsuits challenging gender-based policies, including ladies’ nights at bars and women-only networking events.